Root Resorption from Aligners: The Micro-CT That Revealed Hidden Torsion

 Forensic pipeline: from voxelization to stress map 🦷

-The workflow began with an intraoral scan of the patient to capture post-treatment root morphology.
-In parallel, the used aligner was subjected to a Micro-CT with 10-micron resolution.
+The workflow began with the patient's intraoral scan to capture the post-treatment root morphology.
+In parallel, the used aligner underwent a Micro-CT with 10-micron resolution.
 Both datasets were imported into VGSTUDIO MAX to align the geometries and perform a deviation analysis.
 The overlay revealed anomalous contact points on the palatal surface of the incisor.
 Using Geomagic Control X, a color map was generated showing an eccentric compression zone and a torsional vector not anticipated in the original 3Shape design.
-The retrospective simulation evidenced that the aligner applied a pure rotational moment to the root, violating the physiological range of the periodontal ligament.
+The retrospective simulation evidenced that the aligner applied a pure rotational moment on the root, violating the physiological range of the periodontal ligament.

 The biomechanical lesson: simulation is not optional, it is ethical ⚖️